Chew/TARDIS-Docs/docs/commands/area-commands.md

 ---
 layout: default
-title: area commands
+title: Area Commands
 ---

 [Jump to video](#video)

-# TARDIS area commands
+# TARDIS Area Commands

+All commands in this section require the `tardis.admin` permission node.

+## `/tardisarea`

+All command are prefixed with `/tardisarea`.

 `/tardisarea start [name]` - type this to define the starting corner of a preset admin area.